potoole7/CeCl/README.md

 clustering multivariate extreme events based on their tail dependence structures using the conditional extremes model of Heffernan and Tawn (Heffernan & Tawn, 2004).
-For more details of the methodology and usage of the package, please see it’s vignette by running `vignette("CeCl")` after installation.
+For more details of the methodology and usage of the package, please see its vignette by running `vignette("CeCl")` after installation.

 ## Installation